opendistro/for-elasticsearch-docs/README.md

    bundle exec jekyll serve
    ```

-   Alternately, run `build.sh`, which includes some convenience flags and is faster to type.
+   Alternately, run `build.sh`, which includes some convenience flags, is faster to type, and opens a live preview automatically.

-   You might receive a couple `Invalid theme folder: _sass` warnings from Jekyll.
-You can safely ignore them.

 1. Open [http://localhost:4000/for-elasticsearch-docs/](http://localhost:4000/for-elasticsearch-docs/).